nspyre-org/nspyre/docs/source/index.rst

    contributing

-What is NSpyre?
+What is nspyre?
 ===============

-NSpyre is a Python package for conducting scientific experiments.
+nspyre is a Python package for conducting scientific experiments.
 It provides a set of tools to allow for control of instrumentation, data collection, real-time plotting, as well as GUI generation.
-Anyone in the research or industrial spaces using computer-controlled equipment and collecting data can potentially benefit from using NSpyre to run their experiments.
+Anyone in the research or industrial spaces using computer-controlled equipment and collecting data can potentially benefit from using nspyre to run their experiments.

 The hardware being controlled can be connected either locally on the machine running the experimental logic, or on a remote machine, which can be accessed in a simple, pythonic fashion.
 This allows for the easy integration of shared instrumentation in a research environment.
-Data collection is also networked, and allows for real-time viewing locally, or from a remote machine.
-NSpyre also provides a set of tools for quickly generating a Qt-based GUI for control and data viewing.
+Data collection is also networked, and allows for real-time viewing locally, or from a remote machine. nspyre provides a set of tools for quickly generating a Qt-based GUI for control and data viewing.

-Who we are, and why we made NSpyre
+Who we are, and why we made nspyre
 ==================================

-NSpyre is primarily developed out of the
+nspyre is primarily developed out of the
 `Awschalom Group <https://pme.uchicago.edu/group/awschalom-group>`__ at the University of Chicago PME.
 We are an experimental quantum physics research lab with a focus on spin dynamics and quantum information processing.
-There are many software packages that seek to solve the same problems as NSpyre.
+There are many software packages that seek to solve the same problems as nspyre.
 However, most suffer from being either:

 1. Designed for a very specific type of experiment at the expense of generality
-2. A commerical product that attempts to force users to utilize their proprietary equipment
+2. A commerical product that attempts to force users into buying the company's proprietary equipment

-NSpyre is free and open-source
+nspyre is free and open-source
 (`available on github <https://github.com/nspyre-org/nspyre>`__).
 Its design intent aspires to the Unix philosophy.
 It attempts to give the user a set of helpful tools, without forcing them to run their experiment in any specific way.
-We hope that others will find this software useful, and will :ref:`contribute <contribute>` to its development so that all can benefit.
+We hope that others will find this software useful, and will :ref:`contribute <contribute>` to its development.

 ..
 Indices and tables
 .. ==================